 After a much anticipated wait, on the 24th of February, a handful of graduates of the International Baccalaureate programme (IB) attended the IB Question and Answer session organized by the IB Staff.
-This informative session permitted current students of the Pre-IB and IB programme to perceive insightful tips and thought-provoking advice that could assist students when pursuing the IB programme.
+This informative session permitted current students of the IB Prep and IB programme to perceive insightful tips and thought-provoking advice that could assist students when pursuing the IB programme.
 In the past, many students found the IB programme to be the most intimidating and stressful two-years of their life, but fortunately, the warm and friendly session allowed students to constructively and critically think of ways on how to better equip themselves to handle the programme.

 Some pertinent topics discussed by the alumni were ways of reducing stress and essentially the benefits IB candidates would experience after completion.
 A summation of benefits of the IB programme as mentioned by the alumni is as follows: